frenziek/maji-safi/README.md

 TWILIO_NUMBER=
 SESSION_SECRET=
 ```
 Use `npm start` to run the app.
-By default, the app will create a local sqlite database, but instantiating a DATABASE\_URL variable in the env file will override that.
+By default, the app will create a local sqlite database to use, but instantiating a DATABASE\_URL variable in the env file will override that.